 Do you need to verify pipe pitch and depth or determine utility condition?
 Complete excavation and receive exact utility location and measurements.
-Locate lines before you design!
+We use utility locating and vacuum excavation equipment to determine the location and existence of underground utilities to prevent damages.

 Quality Level B is obtained in the field using surface geophysical equipment to designate the underground utility within an acceptable tolerance zone.